Welcome To MOUNT PLEASANT CHRISTIAN SCHOOL

 6000 Radecke Avenue Baltimore, Maryland 21206

-At the upper elementary and middle school levels, pre-adolescents are trained to honor themselves and the Word of God and to question their own worldview and their personal faith in Jesus Christ.
-To deepen and broaden their perspectives, students are required to participate in an independent community service assignment, as well as an overnight middle school retreat.
+At the upper elementary level, preadolescents are also trained to honor themselves and the Word of God and to question their own worldview and personal faith in Jesus Christ.
+They are also required to participate in a community service project.

 Assessment of Student Learning